 The ingredients of a hot dog are.

-What are the possible harms of eating a hot dog while pregnant?
+What are the possible harms of eating a hot dog?

 Bacterial contamination

 Hot dogs or any processed meat has a high risk of contamination with bacteria while the packaging stage.
-Bacteria Listeria monoctogenes has the ability to cross the placenta.
-It causes gastrointestinal disorders and flu-like symptoms and increases the risk of premature birth, miscarriage, and stillbirth.
-To avoid any harm it is always necessary to cook the hot dog properly to kill the bacteria.
+Bacteria Listeria Monocytogenes can cross the placenta.
+It causes foodborne illness and increases the risk of premature birth, miscarriage, and stillbirth.
+It is always necessary to cook the hot dog to kill the bacteria to avoid harm.

 Nitrate components

-The hot dog also contains nitrates that are used to kill bacteria as well as to add flavor and color to the hot dogs.
+The hot dog also contains nitrates that are used to kill bacteria and add flavor and color to the hot dogs.
 There is no medical evidence that these nitrates are harmful to developing babies.
-However, it is better to avoid food containing artificial flavors and preservatives while pregnant.
+Yet, it is better to avoid food containing artificial flavors and preservatives while pregnant.

 Sensitivity to Ingredients

-Some pregnant women might show sensitivity to any ingredient like spices or artificial flavors in the hot dog, leading to an allergic reaction resulting in constipation, bloating, and other gastrointestinal disorders.
-Therefore, it is better to avoid eating hot dog until after delivery.
+Some pregnant women might show sensitivity to ingredients like spices or artificial flavors in the hot dog.
+They can lead to allergic reactions resulting in constipation, bloating, and other gut disorders.
+So, it is better to avoid eating hot dogs until after delivery.

-Here are the few things to remember while making a hot dog:
+Here are a few things to remember while making a hot dog:

-It is very important to eat healthy during pregnancy.
+It is essential to eat healthy during pregnancy.
 Processed meat holds a high chance of contamination with bacteria.
-Raw or poorly cooked hot dogs can cause serious gastrointestinal issues which can lead to the premature birth of baby, miscarriage, and stillbirth.
-To avoid any serious complication it is necessary to cook hot dogs properly at 160 degrees Fahrenheit.
+Raw or poorly cooked hot dogs can cause severe foodborne illness, leading to the premature birth of a baby, miscarriage, and stillbirth.
+To avoid any severe complications, cook hot dogs at 160 degrees Fahrenheit least.

 Reliable brand

-If you are buying a hot dog from the store, always choose a reliable brand containing fewer preservatives and artificial flavors to keep the mother and the baby on the safe side.
+If you buy a hot dog from the store, always choose a reliable brand.
+The one containing fewer preservatives and artificial flavors keeps the mother and the baby on the safe side.

 Homemade patties

-Avoid eating a hot dog while pregnant from the streets, they are unhygienic.
+Avoid eating hot dogs while pregnant from the streets.
+They are unhygienic.
 Instead of buying it from the store, use homemade patties.
 They are clean, hygienic, and have the least chance of contamination with bacteria.

-To avoid any risk associated with eating a hot dog while pregnant, consider switching to any other healthy alternative.
+To avoid the risks of eating hot dogs when pregnant, consider switching to other healthy alternatives.
 Meat-free hot dogs made up of vegetables and soy is the best alternative.
-As they are vegetarian-friendly, low in fat, and hold the least chances of bacterial contamination.
+They are vegetarian-friendly, low in fat, and have a smaller chance of bacterial contamination.

-- A regular hot dog bun contains almost 140 calories, 2 grams of fat, 28-gram carbohydrates, 3-4 grams of proteins, and almost 250mg nitrates.
-Hence containing fewer nutrients and more calories, resulting in unhealthy weight gain.
+• A regular hot dog bun contains almost 140 calories, 2 grams of fat, 28-gram carbohydrates, 3-4 grams of proteins, and 250mg of nitrates.
+Hence containing fewer nutrients and more calories, resulting in unhealthy weight gain

-- A hot dog bun contains more carbohydrates which increase the risk of gestational diabetes.
+• A hot dog bun contains more carbohydrates, increasing the risk of gestational diabetes

-- Avoid eating hot dogs from the street as they are unhygienic.
+• Avoid eating hot dogs from the street and delis

-Some other items to snack on except hot dog while pregnant
+Some other items to snack on except for hot dogs

 Smoothies